 I discovered one day that clients had not paid any fees.
 Then I realized that taxes must be set here.
 I’m responsible for all of the province tax rates, not just one.

-This manner, Etsy may calculate how much buyers should pay in taxes and will collect them for you.
+In this manner, Etsy may calculate how much buyers should pay in taxes and will collect them for you.
 If you don’t create any taxes, Etsy won’t collect them for you.

 3. Legal and Tax information